 As an example of Hardy’s creativity, many of the places used in his novels exist/existed in real life but were given different names in the books.
 It was at the end of his career, after he retired from writing novels, that he spoke about the “fictional“ area.
 It was based around the small area of Dorset in which he grew up.

-Poetic Techniques in Wessex Heights
+Explore Wessex Heights

 Hardy makes use of a number of poetic techniques in ‘Wessex Heights’.
 These include alliteration and enjambment.
 The latter occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “dreaming” and “dying” in the first stanza and “watching, wondering what” in the fourth stanza.